-Natural Habitat's Private Mobile Camp is the ideal base from which to explore this diverse wildlife haven that shelters many of Kenya's endemic northern species, including an important population of several hundred endangered Grevy's zebra.
-We'll hope to see the legendary Big Five and much more on day and night safari drives and guided nature walks against the backdrop of snow-capped Mount Kenya.
-And at the end of each exhilarating foray into the bush, we'll return to the impressive comforts of our classic tented safari camp, steeped in the romance of Africa.
+Nat Hab's Private Mobile Camp inside the conservancy is the ideal base from which to explore this diverse wildlife haven that contains many of Kenya's endemic northern species.
+We'll hope to see the legendary Big Five and much more on day and night wildlife drives and guided walks against the backdrop of snowcapped Mount Kenya.
+At the end of each exhilarating foray into the bush, return to the comforts of our tented camp, redolent with the ambience of East Africa's classic safari era.

-Days 5 & 6: Private Maasai Mara — Naboisho Camp
+Days 5 & 6: Private Mara Conservancy—Nat Hab's Private Mobile Camp

-We fly this morning to Naboisho Camp in the Maasai Mara, one of Africa’s most legendary wildlife realms.
-Secluded within the private 50,000-acre Mara Naboisho Conservancy, this intimate tented camp is surrounded by all the natural wonders of the Mara ecosystem without the crowds.
-The conservancy, established in 2011, is already making a name for itself as a place to experience the Mara’s spectacular wildlife in peaceful seclusion, and Naboisho is one of just a handful of camps located within its bounds.
-Strict limits on guest numbers means unprecedented wildlife viewing without crowds, especially of the wildebeest migration that occurs in close proximity.
-The conservancy serves as a migration corridor for several hundred thousand animals between the Maasai Mara National Reserve and the Loita Plains to the east.
+Fly this morning to the Maasai Mara, one of Africa’s most legendary wildlife realms.
+Secluded within a vast private conservancy that borders the Maasai Mara National Reserve, our isolated tented camp is surrounded by all the wonders of the Mara ecosystem without the crowds.
+The conservancy offers the rare opportunity to experience the Mara’s spectacular wildlife in peaceful seclusion, and our deluxe camp is one of just a handful located within its bounds.
+Strict limits on guest numbers means unprecedented wildlife viewing largely in solitude, especially of the wildebeest migration that occurs in close proximity.
+The conservancy serves as a migration corridor for thousands of animals moving between the Maasai Mara National Reserve and the Loita Plains to the east.

-Today we fly to the Serengeti, part of the massive Mara-Serengeti ecosystem, a sweeping sea of grass roughly the size of Maryland.
-The Serengeti’s reputation as one of the world’s iconic nature destinations is well deserved; staggering concentrations of hoofed game and prodigious predator populations engage in an ancient and epic struggle for survival here.
-Natural Habitat's Migration Base Camp - Serengeti provides a private front-row seat on all the action, as well as the thrill and romance of sleeping under canvas beneath starry African skies.
+Fly on to the Serengeti Plains, the Tanzanian side of the massive Mara-Serengeti ecosystem.
+The sweeping sea of grass that comprises Serengeti National Park is roughly the size of Maryland, and its reputation as one of the world’s iconic nature destinations is well deserved.
+Staggering concentrations of hoofed game and prodigious predators engage in an ancient and epic struggle for survival.
+Nat Hab's private mobile camp provides a front-row view on all the action, as well as the romance of sleeping under canvas beneath starry African skies.

-We drive to the eastern side of the Serengeti today where we’ll spend two nights at remote Namiri Plains Camp, secluded beneath a copse of fever trees more than an hour's drive from any other camp.
-The surrounding environs are dotted with dramatic rocky outcrops, and the sunrises over the magnificent Barafu kopjes to the east of the camp are breathtaking.
-The camp lies where the short-grass plains meet the acacia woodlands and the Ngare Nanyuki underground river creates pockets of permanent water that support year-round wildlife concentrations.
+Drive to the eastern side of the Serengeti today for a two-night stay at a remote luxury bush camp.
+The surrounding environs are dotted with dramatic rocky outcrops, and the sunrise over these granite kopjes is glorious.
+Shaded by giant acacias, our camp lies where the short-grass plains meet acacia woodlands.
+The nearby Ngare Nanyuki underground river creates pockets of permanent water that support year-round wildlife concentrations.
 From this private outpost we can expect unrivaled sightings of the big cats that are so plentiful in this area.
-Such close encounters with the Serengeti’s apex predators are sure to enthrall even the most seasoned safari traveler!
-And we’ll have the added bonus of sharing some time with a cheetah researcher on site, to learn even more.
+Such close encounters with the Serengeti’s apex predators are sure to enthrall even the most seasoned safari traveler.

 Day 14: Arusha / Depart

-Our Kenya and Tanzania tour comes to a close as we drive to Arusha, surrounded by coffee plantations in the shadow of Mount Meru.
-We'll have a special farewell lunch on arrival and use of a day room at Arusha Coffee Lodge before transferring to Kilimanjaro Airport for flights home.
-Those who have chosen our Tarangire extension will continue directly from Ngorongoro to Tarangire National Park for some of Africa's best elephant viewing amidst acacia woodlands studded with massive baobab trees.
+Our Kenya and Tanzania tour comes to a close as we drive on to Arusha, a lively city surrounded by coffee plantations in the shadow of Mount Meru.
+On arrival in Arusha, we have a special farewell lunch and the use of a day room at a secluded lodge surrounded by lush gardens and native forest.
+Relax in this peaceful setting before transferring to Kilimanjaro Airport for international departures this evening.